 Woodworm Treatment in London

 Inspection of the ground floor bathroom revealed the presence of a moderate widespread wood borer infestation in the flooring timbers.
-The types of beetle and wood rot infestation noted were Common Furniture Beetle (Anobium Punctatum) and Wood Boring Weevil (Euophryum Confine).
+The types of woodworm beetle and wood rot infestation noted were Common Furniture Beetle (Anobium Punctatum) and Wood Boring Weevil (Euophryum Confine).

 Common Furniture Beetle, as its name would suggest is by far the most common cause of woodworm damage encountered.
 Its speciality is specifically sapwood of softwood and European hardwoods.
 As you can see in the photographs above, Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by the insect’s excrement, otherwise known as Frass.

-Whilst inspecting the area of the cellar and underside of the ground floor our surveyor acknowledged that while some timber renewals and a dark stain protection to the joists had already been applied, the active woodworm still remains in some flooring to the adjacent flat.
+Woodboring Weevil, on the other hand, tends to a smaller insect, known for its long snout and most commonly found on damp skirting boards and embedded joist ends.
+Whilst inspecting the area of the cellar and underside of the ground floor our surveyor acknowledged that while some timber renewals and dark stain protection to the joists had already been applied, the active woodworm still remains in some flooring to the adjacent flat.

+A severe outbreak of True Dry Rot was noted to the cellar floor extending to the exposed and painted brickwork of the storage bin areas.
 Dry rot spores are considered omnipresent and no environment is considered free from them.
 The spores will germinate and grow in timber with a moisture content of between 20-30%.
 The fine fungal thread (hypha) digests the cellulose and hemicellulose fraction of the wood but does not attack the structural lignin.

 These remain as a brittle matrix which cracks into cubes and differential stresses.
 Cuboidal cracking is also characteristic of many wet rots and does not automatically indicate the presence of dry rot.
 Fungal hyphae may clump together into a variety of structures known as mycelia which takes various forms depending on the surrounding conditions.
-They may fill a humus cavity as a cotton wool like mass or grow across the surface of the timber as a grey/white skin.
+They may fill a humus cavity as a ball of cotton wool like mass or grow across the surface of the timber as a grey/white skin.

-To assure our customers that the work had been carried out correctly, our technicians advised that in the treatment of timbers for the eradication of wood borers, it may be possible that a few deep seated larvae would escape the immediate effect of the woodworm treatment as a result of being below the limit of chemical penetration.
+To assure our customers that the work had been carried out correctly, our technicians advised that in the treatment of timbers for the eradication of wood borers, it may be possible that a few deep-seated larvae would escape the immediate effect of the woodworm treatment as a result of being below the limit of chemical penetration.
 These larvae could subsequently emerge as adult beetles in three years following the treatment.

 To eradicate the dry rot infestation, our technicians cleared away the mycelium from the floor and brickwork and then suitably drilled the brickwork a metre beyond the last signs of the infection.
-Following this our technicians sterilized the floor with a fungicidal solution.
+Following this, our technicians sterilized the floor with a fungicidal solution.